zsteinkamp/steinkamp.us/pages/posts/2024-02-23_lenticular-clouds-majesty.md

 Here it is at maximum digital zoom.

-{% captionedimage src="/images/lenticular/lenticular-zoom.jpg" caption="Full digital zoom." className="half-height" /%}
+{% captionedimage src="/images/lenticular/lenticular-zoom.jpg" caption="Full digital zoom." /%}

 Amazing lenticular clouds!
 I have never seen them stacked like this before.
 Have you?